Ron Curl

-Ronald C. Curl (July 6, 1949 – April 29, 2025) was an American professional football player offensive lineman for the Toronto Argonauts in the Canadian Football League and defensive lineman in the World Football League.
+Ronald C. Curl (July 6, 1949 – April 29, 2025) was an American professional football player offensive lineman for the Toronto Argonauts in the Canadian Football League (CFL) and defensive lineman in the World Football League (WFL).

 College career

 Curl was an All-American defensive tackle at Michigan State University.
 He was a two-time All-Big 10 selection (1969 and 1971).
 As a junior in 1969, Curl blocked four punts and an extra point.
 He missed the 1970 season with a broken arm.
 As a senior captain in 1971, Curl had a 10-tackle game against No. 10 Ohio State, ending the Buckeye's 16-game Big 10 winning streak.
 That same season he won Michigan State's Biggie Munn Award as the team's most inspirational player.
 Curl finished his career at Michigan State with 204 tackles and 25 tackles for loss, making him at the time the all-time Spartans leader in both categories.
 Following the season, Curl played in the East-West Shrine Game, Coaches' All-American Game, and Hula Bowl.